goehlemichael/post_your_catch/README.rst

-This example shows how to integrate Flask-Security (https://pythonhosted.org/Flask-Security/) with Flask-Admin using the SQLAlchemy backend.
-It only implements the 'login' & 'register' views, but you could follow the same approach for using all of Flask-Security's builtin views (e.g. 'forgot password', 'change password', 'reset password', 'send confirmation' and 'send login').

-To run this example:
+Uses Flask-Security (https://pythonhosted.org/Flask-Security/) with Flask-Admin using the SQLAlchemy backend.

+Currently has:

+the 'login' & 'register' views

 1. Clone the repository::